jnoh2/cryosparc-install/README.md

 # Installing CryoSPARC on Sherlock
 Steps were derived from the [instructions](https://guide.cryosparc.com/setup-configuration-and-management/how-to-download-install-and-configure/downloading-and-installing-cryosparc) from CryoSPARC and a presentation by Zhiyong Zhang in the SRCC-support team.
-Additional thank you to Haoqing Wang for advice & debugging at several steps.
+Additional thank you to Haoqing Wang for advice & debugging at several steps, and to Josh Carter for test running the whole thing and finding errors to fix.

 ## Step 1 : Get a license number from CryoSPARC & port number to use for the lab
 For the license number, fill out the form at their download [website](https://cryosparc.com/download), and you'll get an e-mail with the license number